Christo-Savio-George/janamitra/README.md

 1. **Upload** a government notice, rental agreement, or any legal document (PDF or TXT)
 2. **Click Summarize** — Janamitra will instantly generate a plain-language explanation
 3. **Ask questions** — Type anything like *"What is my last date to pay?"* or *"What are my rights here?"*
-4. **Translate** — Switch the summary to Kannada or Hindi with one click
+4. **Translate** — Switch the summary to any of the 12 regional languages with one click

 ---